Uluru holiday packages are a brilliant choice if you want to see the best that the red centre offers but not have to plan your own itinerary.

 Do you want a comfortable bed at the end of the day or would you prefer to sleep in a swag under the stars?
 Would you rather cycle the Uluru base walk or is flying over it in a chopper top of your Northern Territory wish list?
 There is a tour to suit you, you just have to dig through all the options to find it.
 We know how long this can take because we have done it ourselves a few times now, so today you get to benefit from our experience and hopefully find the perfect tour for your visit.

 How many days should your Uluru Tour be?

-You need at least 2 full days, preferably 3 to see the main sites at Yulara/Uluru.
-If you want to see Kings Canyon you need at least another full day.
-Personally I think you should allow 3-5 days to have the best experience in Uluru.
+You need at least 2 full days, preferably 3, to see the major sites at Yulara/Uluru.
+If you want to see Kings Canyon, you need at least another full day.
+Personally, I think you should allow 3-5 days to have the best experience in Uluru.
 Read our full guide to planning a trip to Uluru for more details.